-- Poor architecture choices might be inherited from the original code, eliminating them would require additional efforts.
+- Poor architecture choices might be inherited from the original code.
+Eliminating them will need extra efforts.

 Advantages of the Rewriting approach:

-- The only way to go if a change of platform to web or mobile is required.
+- Change of platform to web or mobile is the only way to go;

-- Architecture written from scratch using modern approaches allows cheaper development of improvements and more reasonable ongoing support expenses in the long term.
+- Architecture written from scratch using modern approaches allows cheaper development of improvements.
+Also, it makes more reasonable ongoing support expenses in the long term.

 Disadvantages of the Rewriting approach:

-- Requires a bigger initial investment than the previous two ways, however, it is still justified by the future benefits.
+- It requires a bigger initial investment than the previous two ways.
+However, it is still justified by the future benefits.

-- Rewritten functionality must be extensively tested to confirm compliance with the old behavior.
+- Rewritten functionality must be extensively tested to confirm compliance with the old behaviour.

 If you want to convert VB6 to .NET, you have to consider some important things in advance.
 And it’s not only choosing the right migration strategy.
 You need to make sure your code is prepared for migration and won’t need extra time for improvement.
 You need to be ready to fix bugs as soon as possible.
 And, of course, to find and assemble the team who will perform VB6 to .NET migration in the best way possible.